Railjet: History

-In September 2011 Siemens agreed the sale of sixteen Railjet trainsets to the Czech Railways (České Dráhy); the sets should have been originally built for an uncompleted order for ÖBB, ČD's trainsets were to be hauled by Škoda's ČD Class 380 electric locomotives.
+In September 2011 Siemens agreed the sale of 16 Railjet trainsets to ČD; the sets should have been originally built for an uncompleted order for ÖBB, ČD's trainsets were to be hauled by Škoda ČD Class 380 electric locomotives.
 In 2012 Czech Railways cancelled the order.
 A reduced order of seven Viaggio Comfort trainsets was agreed in August 2012.

 In June 2014 ÖBB took up an option for a remaining nine railjets from Siemens, planned to be used on the Westbahn route between Vienna and Salzburg and will also be equipped to operate in Italy.